Ingush people

-Ingush (Note: Also spelled Ingushes (/ˈɪngʊʃ/, /ɪnˈgʊʃ/,/ɪŋˈgʊʃ/, /-ɛz/, een-GOOSH).) (Гӏалгӏай, pronounced /cau/), historically known as Durdzuks, Gligvi and Kists, are a Northeast Caucasian ethnic group mainly inhabiting the Republic of Ingushetia in central Caucasus, but also inhabitanting Prigorodny District and town of Vladikavkaz of modern-day North-Ossetia.
+Ingush (Note: Also spelled Ingushes (/ˈɪngʊʃ/, /ɪnˈgʊʃ/,/ɪŋˈgʊʃ/, /-ɛz/, een-GOOSH), or Ingushetians.) (Гӏалгӏай, pronounced /cau/), historically known as Durdzuks, Gligvi and Kists, are a Northeast Caucasian ethnic group mainly inhabiting the Republic of Ingushetia in central Caucasus, but also inhabitanting Prigorodny District and town of Vladikavkaz of modern-day North-Ossetia.
 The Ingush are predominantly Sunni Muslims and speak the Ingush language.

 Ethnonym

 Ingush

 The ethnonym of the "Ingush" came from the name of the medieval Ghalghai village (aul) of Angusht, which by the end of the 17th century was a large village in the Tarskoye Valley.
 The toponym "Angusht" itself is a composition of three words: "an" (sky or horizon), "gush" (visible) and the suffix of place "tĕ" (indication of position or location), literally translating as a "place where the horizon is seen".

 Ghalghai

 The endonym of Ingush people is Ghalghai (ГIалгIай, /cau/), which most often is associated with the word "ghāla" (гIала), meaning "tower" or "fortress" and the plural form of the suffix of person, "gha" (гIа), thus, translates as "people/inhabitants of towers", though according to some researchers the ethnonym has a more ancient origin.
 Some scholars associate it with the ancient Gargareans and Gelae mentioned in the 1st century in the work of the ancient historian and geographer Strabo.
 In Georgian sources, in the form of Gligvi, it is mentioned as an ethnonym that existed during the reign of Mirian I, as well as the ruler of Kakheti Kvirike III.
 In Russian sources, "Ghalghaï" first becomes known in the second half of the 16th century, in the form of "Kalkans/Kolkans", "Kalkan people".